tf129/PyRush/README.md

 # PyRush 🔫
-Pyrush is a Python project based on PytactX program we studied in class, that was created by Julien Arné, our teacher.
+Pyrush is a Python project based on PytactX program we studied in class, that was created by Julien Arné (Jusdeliens), our teacher.
-Here's the link of PytactX : https://replit.com/
+Here's the link of the PytactX V2 replit: https://replit.com/@jusdeliens/pytactxv2
 ## Context and specifications 📓
 Since the start of our comupter sciences class and after learning instructions using PytactX, to create a project reusing everything we learnt in Python, we created this game named PyRush.
 In a group of 3, we decided to use the DNA of shooting games : a territory capture